 LLC Vs. Sole Proprietorship

 One of the biggest benefits of choosing an LLC over sole proprietorship is that member liability is limited to how much they’ve invested in the LLC.
-As such, a member isn’t personally responsible for the debts of the LLC.
+As such, a member isn’t personally responsible for the debts of the LLC (see also how to remove an LLC member here).

 A sole proprietor, on the other hand, would be liable for any debts that are incurred by the business.
 That said, this liability is dependent upon the rules that govern an LLC.
 Moreover, if you operate the LLC the same way as you would a sole proprietorship, the liability protections are lost.